emilydrakesmith/emily-personal-website-v2/src/data/resources/html-css/flexbox-froggy.md

 wideImg: ../../../images/resources/external/flexbox-froggy-wide.png
 ---

 New to Flexbox?
 Flexbox Froggy makes it easy to learn Flexbox with an interactive game.
 Enter CSS into the provided browser-based IDE to move frogs onto lily pads floating on a pond.
 This learning game is reveals how surprisingly simple Flexbox can be to use!

-See "Grid Garden" for the counterpart which teaches CSS Grid as well.
+See also: <a href="#grid-garden">Grid Garden</a>